 The newcomers need a solid recommendation for a cheap option that still provides all of the features needed to learn and move forward in their journey, that still protects them financially from the risk of losing interest and the guitar ending up in a storage closet.
 With confidence, you can graduate to the intermediate skill level with this choice, where you'll then understand the instrument and begin to form preferences that you can seek out in your next model.

 Beginner classical guitars need to be built reasonably well and offer a decent performance.
 This is one category where you don't want to chase specific brands or worry about whose name is etched on the headstock.
 Instead, you'd want to get something that is proven to work that won't get in the way of your learning.

 The one we have chosen comes from a manufacturer that is much better known for their ukuleles.
 It just so happens that they make one of the best starter classical guitars on the market.
 The Hola!
-Music HG-36GLS is a 3/4 scale guitar, meaning that is a bit smaller than a full size one.
-However, this is actually a benefit for new players as it's much easier to get used to the shape of the instrument.
+Music HG-39GLS is their full size guitar, meaning that is a bit bigger than their 3/4 junior one.
+However, this is actually a benefit for new players, even young ones, as it's much easier to get used to the shape of the common adult instrument.
 Choosing between a full scale and 3/4 scale is typically always an option (it is with this guitar too), since companies want people of all sizes to enjoy the craft.

 If there is one thing that you need to worry about on this guitar, it's the strings.
 That is to be expected.
 I'd tell you to play through the first set of strings included, and then strongly recommend that you just take the guitar down to a shop for a new set of strings and a professional setup job.